voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 The `prefer-supports-annotation` rule is an **opt-in migration helper** that is disabled by default and **not** part of any built-in preset.
 It can be enabled and given a severity like `"warn"` or `"error"` using normal ESLint rule configuration when you want to gradually encourage multi-story `@supports` usage.
 The legacy rule key `traceability/prefer-implements-annotation` remains available as a **deprecated alias** for backward compatibility, but new configurations should prefer `traceability/prefer-supports-annotation`.
 Detailed behavior and migration guidance are documented in the project’s internal rule documentation, which is targeted for maintainers; typical end users can rely on the high-level guidance in this API reference and the [Migration Guide](migration-guide.md).

+### traceability/require-traceability

+Description: Unified function-level traceability rule that composes the behavior of `traceability/require-story-annotation` and `traceability/require-req-annotation`.
+When enabled, it enforces that in‑scope functions and methods carry both a story reference (`@story` or an equivalent `@supports` tag) and at least one requirement reference (`@req` or, when configured, `@supports`).
+The recommended flat‑config presets in this plugin enable `traceability/require-traceability` by default alongside the legacy rule keys for backward compatibility, so that existing configurations referring to `traceability/require-story-annotation` or `traceability/require-req-annotation` continue to work without change.

 ### traceability/require-story-annotation

 Description: Ensures every function declaration has a JSDoc comment with an `@story` annotation referencing the related user story.
 When you adopt multi-story `@supports` annotations, this rule also accepts `@supports` as an alternative way to prove story coverage, so either `@story` or at least one `@supports` tag will satisfy the presence check.
 When run with `--fix`, the rule inserts a single-line placeholder JSDoc `@story` annotation above missing functions, methods, TypeScript declare functions, and interface method signatures using a built-in template aligned with Story 008.0.
 This template is now configurable on a per-rule basis, and the rule exposes an explicit auto-fix toggle so you can choose between diagnostic-only behavior and automatic placeholder insertion.
 The default template remains aligned with Story 008.0, but you can now customize it per rule configuration and optionally disable auto-fix entirely when you only want diagnostics without edits.